Read summaries of the fundamental and applied research efforts that will take place at Princeton.

 "America's economic prosperity, entrepreneurial spirit and openness to innovation are constantly nourished by scientific research," said U.S. Rep. Rush Holt.
-"The more than $28 million in federal stimulus funding received by Princeton University will have an immediate and long-term impact on the economy in central New Jersey.
-In December 2008, I arranged a roundtable discussion at Princeton with President [Shirley M.] Tilghman, Speaker of the House Nancy Pelosi, Congressional leaders, and national leaders in the science and technology community.
+"The more than $21 million in federal stimulus funding received by Princeton University, in addition to the $13.8 million received by the PPPL, will have an immediate and long-term impact on the economy in central New Jersey.
+In December 2008, I arranged a roundtable discussion at Princeton with President [Shirley M.] Tilghman, Speaker of the House Nancy Pelosi, Congressional leaders and national leaders in the science and technology community.
 The seeds planted there resulted in more than $22 billion in Recovery Act funding for science facilities and research and development."

 Princeton's Office of the Dean for Research has provided brief summaries of the stimulus-funded work that will take place at Princeton on a new website.
 Additional information on the ARRA is available from the Office of Research and Project Administration.